-There are two School Direct training options you can apply for: one that’s open to all high-quality graduates; and a salaried option for high-quality graduates with at least three years’ work experience.
+There are two School Direct training options you can apply for: one that’s open to all high-quality graduates; and a salaried option for high-quality graduates who also have transferable work experience.
 These training options are applied for through UCAS.

 School Direct training programmes, including those run by School-Centred Initial Teacher Training organisations (SCITTs), are listed under 'School Direct Training Programme' or 'School Direct Training Programme (Salaried)'.
 SCITT training programmes will be under the name of the SCITT.

 Please note that for all of these routes into teaching your must have a degree & a GCSE grade C/4 or above in maths and English.
 If you wish to teach primary age children you will also need a GCSE grade C/4 or above in science.
 Exact entry requirements may vary dependent on the provider.

 This school-led option offers practical, hands-on training ‘on the job’, with support from experienced teachers and mentors.
 With regular attendance at university, this is a more gradual introduction to classroom work than the salaried option.
 School Direct courses generally last a year and offer training in at least two schools.
 School Direct courses all result in qualified teacher status (QTS).
 Most also award a postgraduate certificate in education (PGCE) and/or master’s-level credits.